Python users guide

 #

-idba-example /home/andre/anaconda3/envs/idba-example # We need this line, it'll be different for you!
+idba-example /home/username/anaconda3/envs/idba-example # We need this line, it'll be different for you!

 Create our sbatch submission script.
 Note that this sequence doesn't need a lot of memory, so we'll use 3G.
 To see your usage after the job has run use vuw-job-report <job-id>